Multiple Linear Regression#

 85.52452 93.90741

 That is because these are mathematically equivalent.
-If your regression model has a continuous outcome variable and a single binary predictor variable then you have implemented a t-test.
+If your regression model has a continuous outcome variable and a single binary predictor variable, then you have implemented a t-test.
 It is worth bearing in mind that regression is a much more flexible framework than a t-test.
 It can handle the inclusion of more than one predictor variable.
-So if you think a t-test is what you need but you also want to be to control for other confounders, regression will allow you to do this.
+So if you think a t-test is what you need but you also want to be able to control for other confounders, regression will allow you to do this.

 Categorical Variables with > 2 Groups#

-Regardless of how many groups your categorical variable has, it needs to recoded numerically for it to be included in any regression framework.
-The fundamental principle here is that for a categorical variable with m different groups, we need m-1 binary variables to parsimoneously code enough unique combinations so that each group can be differentiated in the model.
-We saw this already for a binary categorical variables with two groups, needing the addition of one binary variable.
+Regardless of how many groups your categorical variable has, it needs to be recoded numerically for it to be included in any regression framework.
+The fundamental principle here is that for a categorical variable with m different groups, we need m-1 binary variables to parsimoniously code enough unique combinations so that each group can be differentiated in the model.
+We saw this already for binary categorical variables with two groups, needing the addition of one binary variable.

 Let’s consider a slightly more complicated example - a categorical variable with three options.
 Here we will use participant ethnicity as an example.
 In our dataset there are three groups: “African American”, “Asian” and “European”.
 To represent this numerically as a series of binary variables we would need two indicator variables.
-The table below shows how for each of the three options, across these two indicator variables (“Asian” and “European”), we can unique code for any of the three options.
-For each participant of these ethicinity we replace the categorical variable with these values for the two new indicator variables.
+The table below shows how, for each of the three options, across these two indicator variables (“Asian” and “European”), we can uniquely code for any of the three options.
+For each participant of these ethnicities, we replace the categorical variable with these values for the two new indicator variables.
 A third indicator variable for the third group (“African American”) would be redundant, and introduce a problem for hypothesis testing whereby we assume that the predictor variables are dependent.

 Eye Colour